Abby Davies: Storylines

 Will's daughter and Ben's younger sister Abby was the school friend of Lisa Hunter, Lee, Zara, Cameron Clark, and Norman Sankofa.
 Abby's main storylines involved her tempestuous relationship with Lee.
 No matter how many times they broke up, Abby could always be won back by Lee quoting Romeo and Juliet, though this didn't stop her almost starting a relationship with Craig Dean.
 Lee finally asked Abby to marry him shortly before she left Hollyoaks to go to university in Brighton, but alas, it was not to be.
 When she stopped calling, Lee executed a surprise visit, only to find her in bed with someone else.
 Abby was last mentioned in October 2007, when Steph Dean complained about still living in Chester while Abby was living in the more glamorous Los Angeles.

 Reception

-Lorna Cooper of MSN TV listed Anna of one of Soap Opera's "forgotten characters" and that she is mainly remembered for her "turbulent relationship with Lee Hunter".
+Lorna Cooper of MSN TV listed Abby of one of Soap Opera's "forgotten characters" and that she is mainly remembered for her "turbulent relationship with Lee Hunter".
 Virgin Media said that the "ever-bubbly and ditzy" was an "absolute sucker" for Lee, adding that their relationship status seemed more on/off than a "faulty light switch".
+Dorothy Koomson (All About Soap) branded Abby and Zara as a "feisty" duo who shared an "intense" living arrangement, considering their friendship "potential pitfall" was Zara having sex with Lee.